Palm Beach County, FL

 John School

-Although it is unclear how long the aforementioned program remained in effect, in October 2009 the Fort Lauderdale Sun-Sentinel reported that a second school– the Prostitution Impact Prevention Education (PIPE) program– had been offering a diversion option to johns since 2000.
-Between 2000 and 2009, 3,000 sex buyers reportedly completed the program.
-Comprised of a five-hour lecture with “speakers from law enforcement, mental and physical health experts, and at times a former prostitute lecture in the class about the dark side of hiring a lady (or gentleman) of the night, or being one,” it allowed first-time offenders who complete the course, submit to a STD test, and avoid re-arrest the opportunity to expunge the charge from their record and avoid a conviction for solicitation.
-As of 2009, the course was being offered 3-4 times a year, in classes of ~75 participants.
-It was also offered in both Spanish and English.
+Although it is unclear how long the aforementioned program remained in effect, in October 2009, the Fort Lauderdale Sun-Sentinel reported its current incarnation, the Prostitution Impact Prevention Education (PIPE) program –– had been offering a diversion option to male sex buyers since 2000.
+The program is administered by the West Palm Beach Police Department; it is limited to first-time offenders and includes a mandatory health education course.
+Between 2000 and 2009, 3,000 male sex buyers reportedly completed the program.
+Comprised of a five-hour lecture with “speakers from law enforcement, mental and physical health experts, and at times a former prostitute lecture about the dark side of hiring a lady (or gentleman) of the night, or being one” it allowed first-time offenders who complete the course, to submit an STD test, avoid re-arrest, and the opportunity to expunge the charge from their record and avoid a conviction for solicitation.
+In 2009, the course was offered 3-4 times a year, in classes of ~75 participants, in both Spanish and English.

 Key Partners